vinodsr/node-red-contrib-tuya-smart-device/README.md

   `FindTimeout` is the time in milliseconds that tuya api will check for a device.
 Once the timeout has breached, the can't find device error is shown.

   `RetryTimeout` is the time in milliseconds to wait for the node to retry the connection once the device connection is disconnected due to some unexpected errors.

+- **What is the purpose of the status output ?**

+  The status output can be used to get the state of the current node(client).
+Whether disconnected or in error.
+You can make logic in node-red using this status.
+If you need to catch the whole error use the catch node.

 # License